 HRHA may approve an exception payment standard of up to 120% as part of an approved reasonable accommodation request, when applicable.
-HRHA does not currently have an additional HUD-approved exception payment standard.

 The HCV Manager maintains the payment standards for each size unit.
 Tenant files are documented with a printout to ensure the correct payment standard is used.